iblasquez/tuto-copilot-genai/README.md

 # Copilot & Co Tutorial

----

-## Developing Critical Thinking with AI Coding Assistants: An Educational Experience focusing on Testing and Legacy Code
+***Developing Critical Thinking with AI Coding Assistants: An Educational Experience focusing on Testing and Legacy Code***

----
+*This tutorial aims to present several use cases of AI coding assistants powered by generative models.
+It also seeks to raise awareness of the benefits of these tools—such as improved productivity and enhanced development practices—while highlighting their limitations.*

 *Ce tutoriel a pour objectif de présenter quelques cas d'usage des assistants de code basés sur des modèles d'IA génératives.
 Il vise également à sensibiliser aux avantages de ces outils, tels que l'amélioration de la productivité et l'optimisation des pratiques de développement, tout en mettant en lumière leurs limites.*
-La **version française** de ce tutoriel est disponible [ici](./docs/fr/index.md)

----
-*This tutorial aims to present several use cases of AI coding assistants powered by generative models.
-It also seeks to raise awareness of the benefits of these tools—such as improved productivity and enhanced development practices—while highlighting their limitations.*
-The **english version (in progress)** of this tutorial is available [here](./docs/en/index.md)

----
+**👉 Go to the tutorial : <https://iblasquez.github.io/tuto-copilot-genai>**

 ## Shall We Talk About It?